osarugue2/Market-Analysis/README.md

 # Market-Analysis
-Analyzed purchase behavior to determine optimal campaign timing, target audience (Gen X), and featured items using EDA and clustering.
-Tools: Jupyter Notebook, pandas, seaborn, matplotlib.
-Includes EDA notebooks, visualizations, and a tailored marketing strategy .
+This project analyzes purchase behavior to optimize the timing of a marketing campaign, identify the target audience, and select the best items to feature.
+Using EDA and clustering techniques, we provide insights and a comprehensive marketing strategy tailored to Gen X.

+Project Overview
+Objective:

+Determine optimal campaign timing.
+Identify target audience (Gen X).
+Select top items to feature.
+Methodology:

+Exploratory Data Analysis (EDA)
+K-means clustering
+Generational analysis
+Tools:

+Jupyter Notebook
+pandas
+seaborn
+matplotlib